 For the 2024-2027 strategic planning period, Rhode Island Sea Grant will focus its efforts in four thematic areas identified by the National Sea Grant College Program: 1) Healthy Coastal Ecosystems, 2) Sustainable Fisheries and Aquaculture, 3) Resilient Communities and Economies, and 4) Environmental Literacy and Workforce Development.
-Diversity, equity, inclusion, justice, and access will be incorporated into all thematic areas and activities across Rhode Island Sea Grant programs, including Research, Extension, Communications, Legal, and Workforce Development.
-This plan presents Rhode Island Sea Grant's strategic goals, actions, and outcomes for each of the four thematic areas.
+This plan presents Rhode Island Sea Grant's strategic goals, objectives, and outcomes for each of the four thematic areas.